louiskhub/legal_citation_rec/README.md

 5. Run [split](preprocessing/split.py) to create a train, development and test set.
 It is recommended to use shuffled=False, since shuffling could artifically boost the models performance.
 Without shuffling, we can ensure that the all data splits will consist of samples from different opinion texts.
 With shuffling, even though the samples are different, they might still be from the same opinion text which could lead to a biased evaluation.

 ## Datasets

+### Preprocessed Datasets

+If you want to skip the outlined preprocessing steps, all preprocessed dataset versions that I have experimented with, are publicly accessible [here](https://wandb.ai/advanced-nlp/legal-citation-rec/artifacts/dataset).

+### Data Loaders

 There are 3 different dataset classes that we experimented with:
 1. The version in [dataset_low_ram](dataset_low_ram.py) loads each sample from a single binary .pt file.
 It is not used in the final version.